satvik8373/Mavrix-Insurance/VERCEL_DEPLOYMENT.md

 **Important**: Make sure you're in the `server/` directory when running this command.
 The server is configured as a serverless function and doesn't require a build step.

+**Note**: The server directory contains a `.vercelignore` file to prevent Vercel from reading the root monorepo configuration.

 ### 1.3 Configure Environment Variables
 When prompted, set the following environment variables: